Terry Marsh (boxer)

 Terry Marsh (born 7 February 1958) is an English former professional boxer who was an undefeated world champion in the light welterweight division.

 Marsh was a three-time ABA senior amateur champion who went on to become the British, European and IBF light welterweight world champion as a professional.
-He was the second European boxer to retire as an undefeated World Champion, after Jack McAuliffe, a feat later equalled by Romanian Michael Loewe, Germany's Sven Ottke and Welshman Joe Calzaghe.
+He was the second European boxer to retire as an undefeated World Champion, after Jack McAuliffe, a feat later equalled by Romanian Michael Loewe, Germany's Sven Ottke, Welshman Joe Calzaghe, and Russian Dmitry Pirog.

 Marsh was charged with the attempted murder of his former manager, the boxing promoter, Frank Warren following Warren's shooting in London in 1989.
 Marsh spent 10 months on remand before he was released after being acquitted at trial.

 Marsh changed his name by deed poll to "None Of The Above X" and stood in the 2010 and 2015 UK general elections as an independent candidate in protest against there being no option to vote for "none of the above".

 Early life

 Marsh was born in Stepney, East London, where he grew up in a small terraced house with his parents and three brothers.
 Marsh, who was a junior chess champion, began boxing as a youth at the St George's Club in Stepney before the family moved to Basildon in Essex.
-Marsh attended Westminster City School between 1969–1971.
+Marsh attended Westminster City School between 1969 and 1971.

 Before he became a professional boxer, Marsh was a Royal Marine who served in Cyprus and in Crossmaglen in Northern Ireland during the Troubles.
 He later became a firefighter with the Essex County Fire and Rescue Service, serving on White Watch, Tilbury.